 Unlike state and national elections, local elections are nonpartisan.
 This means there are no parties involved or attached to a candidate (i.e. Democrats versus Republicans).
-By law, preliminary elections are held on the fourth Tuesday preceding the final city elections that will be on November 3th, 2015.
-This means that all qualified candidates are voted on by registered voters in a preliminary election on October 6th.
-The top two finishers move on to the final municipal election on 3 November, 2013.
-The winner of the Municipal Election is sworn in and serves office on 1 Jan, 2016.
+By law, preliminary elections are held on the fourth Tuesday preceding the final city elections that will be on November 7th, 2017.
+This means that all qualified candidates are voted on by registered voters in a preliminary election on October 3rd.
+The top two finishers move on to the final municipal election on 3 November, 2017.
+The winner of the Municipal Election is sworn in and serves office on 1 Jan, 2018.

-ndersigned citizens of station closures within is of firefighters and station closures within NAME (Please Pr SIGNATURE Nivet Sher 1000 - Dec
+of firefighters and station closures with NAME (Please Pr N SIGNATURE Steve sher 20